64kramsystem/personal_notes/topics/linux_systemd.md

 Units are stored under `/etc/systemd/system`, however, it's best practice not to edit them directly, instead, use the `edit` command.

+If an underlying service is *not* started via Systemd, from the perspective of the latter, the former is not started; one of the consequences is that stop won't be performed.
+Therefore, services managed by Systemd should consistently managed through it.

 ## Systemctl

 ```sh